 - Use case studies or STAR Sheets to problem-solve real-life challenges in field experiences.

 IRIS resources include so much more than STAR Legacy Modules.
-Whether audio interviews with nationally recognized education experts, ready-made activities, or information from or about other federally funded centers, visitors to our Website are sure to find something of interest.
+Whether fundamental skill sheets on foundational practices, audio interviews with nationally recognized education experts, ready-made activities, or information from or about other federally funded centers, visitors to our website are sure to find something of interest.
 Below are some tips about how to make the most of these resources in your college courses.

 - Activities: Use these resources as attention-getters, to introduce a topic, or for group or independent work.
 Here are just a few ideas:

-- Use questions from the Media or Group activities as an ice-breaker or for class discussion (e.g., “Disability Awareness: Cultural Values“).
+- Use questions from the Media or Group activities for class discussion.

 - Use a Case-Based activity as a class wrap-up or to review major themes and content.

-- Use the Independent activities “Behavior Games“ or “Behavior Assessment: Conduct an A-B-C Analysis” as an application assignment.
+- Use Independent activities, such as “Behavior Games“ or “Behavior Assessment: Conduct an A-B-C Analysis,” as an application assignment.

 - Interviews: Use these to introduce students to nationally recognized experts before they study their research, or to launch discussions.